RESOURCES FOR STARTING A BUSINESS IN SAUK COUNTY

 1.)
 Is Starting a Business Right for You?

-- Set up an appointment with the Sauk County Development Corporation, for a pre venture counseling session.
-The office is located in the West Square Building, 505 Broadway in Baraboo, WI and the phone number is (608-355-2084).
+- Set up an appointment with Ed White, Executive Director at the Sauk County Development Corporation for a pre-venture counseling session.
+His office is located 700 Moore Street in Baraboo, WI and his phone number is (608) 355-2084.

 2.)
 Define Your Idea

-Here are some things to think about you help you hone in on your business idea.
-If you have trouble answering any of these questions in detail, you need to carefully access your business idea or do more research before moving forward.
+Here are a few things to consider as you hone in on your business idea.
+If you have trouble answering any of these questions in detail you need to carefully access your business idea or do more research before moving forward.